kartikpaliwal/AI-Supervised-learning-linear-regression/README.md

 # AI-Supervised-learning-linear-regression
-Here i have predicted the housing prices by linear regression
+Here i have predicted the housing prices by linear regression.
+Its a generative linear model approach.